 The essential oils used are soothing, healing, reduce swelling, help heal cuts and tears, reduce itching and help in prevent infections.

 Fill your sitz bath bowl or your bath tub with just enough water to cover your bottom.
 If you’re using the sitz bath bowl, add 1 drop each of Lavender essential oils.If you’re using your bath tub, use 2 drops of each essential oil.
 Also add your salt to the mix (bowl or tub).
 Once you add your oils and salt, swish the water really well with a large spoon or your hand to fully mix the oils into the water.

 Witch Hazel Pads

 Oh the mama pads…love these.
 First, forget the normal size pads.
 Instead get the large overnight pads.
 You can also do these with reusable mama pads.
 Saturate each pad with the witch hazel and stick the pads in the freezer.
 I’ve seen other blog posts that say to wrap them in aluminum foil.
 Save yourself the time ~ they work just fine by just putting them in the freezer right after you add the witch hazel.

 Once frozen, use these to provide some soothing relief, reduce inflammation and reduce itching after birth.

 You can also fill your bottle with the herbal infusion (cooled).
-And you can also add a drop of lavender essential oil a couple times a day and use the entire bottle on your bottom for quick relief.
+And you can also add a drop of organic lavender essential oil a couple times a day and use the entire bottle on your bottom for quick relief.

 To finish this blog post, I wanted to mention that most importantly, you should be resting your body.
 Most of your day during at least the first week should be spent laying down or comfortably sitting down.